chrisisbell/adviceprodups/README.md

 ![Report Generator Image](docs/images/report_fields.png)

-Because AdvicePro does not currently (April 2021) support export and import of reports, this will need to be recreated for every installation.
+Because AdvicePro does not currently (April 2021) support export and import of reports, this report will need to be recreated for every installation.

 The fields are: